-UNIVERSITY PARK, Pa. — Pennsylvania dairy farms have until April 15 to apply for this year’s Dairy of Distinction award from the Northeast Dairy Farm Beautification Program.
+UNIVERSITY PARK, Pa. — Pennsylvania dairy farms are invited to apply for this year’s Dairy of Distinction award from the Northeast Dairy Farm Beautification Program.

 The award is based on the idea that attractive farmsteads enhance consumer confidence in the wholesomeness of milk and stimulate milk sales and public support for the industry.

-Dairies receiving the highest scores in each of 10 Pennsylvania districts will be awarded 18-inch by 24-inch Dairy of Distinction signs to display in front of their farms.
+Dairy producers receiving the highest scores in each of 10 Pennsylvania districts will be awarded 18-inch-by-24-inch Dairy of Distinction signs to display in front of their farms.

 “This program is run by volunteers and recognizes the hard work and dedication of dairy producers who promote a positive image for the dairy industry,” said Mike O’Connor, secretary of the Pennsylvania Dairy of Distinction program and professor emeritus of dairy science in Penn State’s College of Agricultural Sciences.